khan1203/DHCP_DORA_Process/README.md

-# DHCP Exchange (DORA Process)

-## 1. Concept of DHCP
+# Concept of DHCP

 Dynamic Host Configuration Protocol (DHCP) is a network management protocol used to automatically assign IP addresses and other network settings (subnet mask, gateway, DNS) to devices on a network.

 It removes the need for manual IP configuration and helps avoid configuration errors.
 A DHCP server manages a pool of IPs and provides them to clients using a process called **DORA**.

----

 # DHCP Message Exchange (DORA)

 The DHCP IP allocation process consists of four main messages:

----

 ## 1. DHCP Discover Message